Managed SLURM service

 In this section, you will learn how to deploy and serve your custom machine-learning models using a custom container in our Greennode AI Platform.
 Follow the steps below to configure and deploy your model for online prediction: Step 0: Import a model ...

-• Create an Endpoint for online prediction
+• Create an endpoint

 After training and registering the model, the online prediction component enables the deployment and serving of models to make real-time predictions or inferences on new data.
 This component provides endpoints or APIs that can be integrated into ...